towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 #   'strategy' a text string selecting the scaling method.
 Following settings are possible:

-  'Full' \- [Scale](/docs/Scale) to full window size.
+  'Full' - [Scale](/docs/Scale) to full window size.
 Aspect ratio is not preserved,
            unless the virtual window and the real onscreen windows 'rect' already have the same aspect ratio, in which case this will be a simple scaling operation.

-  'Aspect' \- [Scale](/docs/Scale) to maximum size possible while preserving aspect
+  'Aspect' - [Scale](/docs/Scale) to maximum size possible while preserving aspect
              ratio.
 This will center the stimulus and add black horizontal or vertical borders as neccessary.

-  'AspectWidth' \- [Scale](/docs/Scale) aspect ratio preserving to cover full display
+  'AspectWidth' - [Scale](/docs/Scale) aspect ratio preserving to cover full display
                   width.
 Cut off top and bottom content if neccessary.

-  'AspectHeight' \- [Scale](/docs/Scale) aspect ratio preserving to cover full display
+  'AspectHeight' - [Scale](/docs/Scale) aspect ratio preserving to cover full display
                    height.
 Cut off left and right content if neccessary.

-  'Centered' \- Center stimulus without any scaling, add black borders
+  'Centered' - Center stimulus without any scaling, add black borders
-               around stimulus or cut away border regions to get a one\-to\-one mapping.
+               around stimulus or cut away border regions to get a one-to-one mapping.

-  'Custom' \- This works like the 'srcRect' and 'dstRect' parameters of
+  'Custom' - This works like the 'srcRect' and 'dstRect' parameters of
              [Screen](/docs/Screen)\('DrawTexture'\): Cut out a 'srcRect' region from the virtual framebuffer and display it in the 'dstRect' region.
              'srcRect' and 'dstRect' are given in typical \[left, top, right, bottom\] format.

   'angle' is an optional rotation angle.
-If provided and non\-zero, the panelfitter will also rotate the output framebuffer by the given rotation angle.
+If provided and non-zero, the panelfitter will also rotate the output framebuffer by the given rotation angle.
 Note: This doesn't work very well yet with most framebuffer sizes and scaling strategies.
 What does work is if the